 Although I do not recommend taking any expensive jewelry with you on your trip (as most travel insurers don’t pay much for jewelry replacement), I do love to travel with my cheaper, fashion jewelry.
 This small jewelry travel bag has lots of small zippered compartments to keep your jewelry organised and it even has a handy coat hook to hang it from.

+If you are visiting in the winter months (when the light hours are short) or you are planning on staying in a hostel (for reading without disturbing others), then a little key chain flashlight can come in handy.
 I love this mini flashlight so much that I also have one attached to my keys for everyday use.
 Its tough aluminium body and long life LED makes it perfect for travelling.

 Since moving to Ireland I suffer from terribly chapped lips due to the climate.
 Protect your lips from the harsh Irish weather by using Burt’s Bees lip balm.
 It’s my favourite lip balm because the beeswax provides long lasting coverage and it comes in the form of a chapstick.
 This multipack allows you to assign one to each family member or to stash them away in your bags and coat pockets.